icdef/Discordbot/README.md

 # Discordbot
 A Discord bot with some Commands.
-If you wanna use this Bot, you have to set your own Token and change the RoleByID Method from the classes ClearCommand,MuteCommand and UnmuteCommand to your own channel IDs
+If you wanna use this Bot, you have to set your own Token and change the RoleByID Methodargument from the classes ClearCommand,MuteCommand and UnmuteCommand to your own channel IDs